✈️ Travel TipsBathDay trip to Bath from LondonEnglanditineraryLondon

 Are you looking for an escape for a day from London?
 Then how about going on a Day trip to Bath from London?

-Bath is a small city with a significant historical significance.
-To escape the hustle-bustle of London, one can take a Day trip to Bath from London.
+Bath is a small city with significant historical significance.
+To escape the hustle-bustle of London, one can take a Day trip to Bath from Things To Do In London Alone.

 Bath is a historical city and is named after the classic Roman Baths.
 Bath is located at 97 miles or 156 kilometers from the city of London and 18 kilometers from Bristol.
 In 1987, the town was listed as a World Heritage Site and became known as the Great Spa Town of Europe in 2021.
 The Romans founded the city in the form of a thermal spa.